Derived categories of (one-sided) exact categories and their localizations: Localizations of are exact Localizations of LCA are exact

 \section{\texorpdfstring{Localizations of $\LCA$ are exact}{Localizations of LCA are exact}}

-In general, a quotient $\EE/\AA$ where $\EE$ is an exact category and $\AA$ is a right percolating subcategory need not be exact.
-In this section we provide a sufficient condition (theorem \ref{theorem:ExactLocalization}) such that the quotient is exact.
-As an application, we find that the quotients of $\LCA$ by (left or right) percolating subcategories (such as $\LCA/\LCA_D$ and $\LCA/\LCA_C$) are exact.
+In general, the localization $\EE[S_\AA^{-1}]$ where $\EE$ is an exact category and $\AA$ is a deflation-percolating subcategory need not be exact.
+In this section we provide a sufficient condition (theorem \ref{theorem:ExactLocalization}) such that the localization is (two-sided) exact.
+As an application, we find that the quotients of $\LCA$ by left or right percolating subcategories (such as $\LCA/\LCA_D$ and $\LCA/\LCA_C$) are exact.